Mathieu van der Poel: 2019 - first classics victories

+2020 - first Tour of Flanders win

+In October, van der Poel won the 2020 Tour of Flanders, by outsprinting Wout van Aert.
+The pair had broken away with Julian Alaphillipe before the latter crashed out in an incident involving a race motorcycle.

+2021 - Tour de France stage win and yellow jersey

 In 2021, Van der Poel competed in his first grand tour, the 2021 Tour de France.
-Here he succeeded in winning the second stage and acquired the yellow jersey, which he would wear for six days.
+Here he succeeded in winning the second stage and acquired the yellow jersey, which he wore for six days.
 He also secured the King of the Mountain jersey on that stage, which he held for a single day.

 Van der Poel participated in the Mountain Biking event at the 2020 Summer Olympics in Tokyo.
-The event featured seven laps, but he crashed on a descent in the first lap, as he forgot that a ramp had been removed.
+The event had seven laps, but he crashed on a descent in the first lap, as he was apparently unaware that a ramp, present during practice, had been removed.
 He managed to continue racing, but eventually pulled out after the sixth lap, unable to make up lost time.

 Due to persistent back problems, worsened by his Olympic crash, Van der Poel did not defend his title at the 2021 Tour of Britain.
-He did go on to win the 2021 edition of the Antwerp Port Epic, which he used as a trial run for the UCI World Championships.
+He won the 2021 edition of the Antwerp Port Epic, which he used as a trial run for the UCI World Championships.

 He came eighth at the 2021 UCI Road World Championships and finished his road season in the 2021 Paris–Roubaix where he took the final podium place covered head to toe in mud.
 He put an initial hold on his cyclocross season due to his continued back pain, and eventually raced twice before pulling out altogether.
 At his first race, the Dendermonde World Cup, he finished second behind Wout van Aert.
 In his second and final race of the season, he crashed early on and pulled out after seven laps.

-In September 2021, he has renewed his contract with Alpecin–Fenix until 2025.
+In September 2021, he renewed his contract with Alpecin–Fenix until 2025.